French Cleat Wall: The Best Thing I Ever Did for My Shop

 - Measuring tape.

-You can also find metal French cleats if you’re hanging seriously heavy stuff.
-I used aluminum cleats for my lumber rack and they’ve held up perfectly.
+Metal cleats are available if you’re hanging seriously heavy stuff.
+I used aluminum cleats for my lumber rack and they’ve held up perfectly for years.

 How to Build Your French Cleat Wall

-Probably should have led with this section, honestly.
+Probably should have led with this section.
 It’s easier than most people think.

-- Total flexibility: Rearrange your whole shop layout in five minutes flat.
-Nothing is permanently fixed.
+- Total flexibility: Rearrange your whole shop in five minutes.
+Nothing is screwed down permanently.

-- Serious strength: The design distributes weight efficiently.
-I hang my cast iron hand planes on mine without a second thought.
+- Real strength: The design distributes load efficiently.
+I hang cast iron hand planes without a second thought.

-- Everything visible: No more digging through drawers.
-Every tool is right there on the wall where you can see it.
+- Everything visible: No digging through drawers.
+Every tool is right there.

-- Completely customizable: Build holders for specific tools, make shelves any size you want, add bins wherever you need them.
+- Completely customizable: Build holders for specific tools, make shelves any size you need, add bins wherever they make sense.

 Where French Cleats Work